 Finally, there is the challenge of vendor lock-in.
 With every vendor offering their own combination of programming languages, workflows and features, it can become extremely cumbersome to migrate applications from one platform to another.

 Serverless represents the latest in a long trend of abstractions that have transitioned enterprise IT from physical servers to virtual machines and containers.
 Now, infrastructure itself is being abstracted away.

-Today, serverless is the hottest cloud computing trend with the Microsoft CEO declaring it the core of the future of distributed computing.
-But serverless is still a nascent technology with its promise of cost transparency, agility, and productivity being counterbalanced by several significant challenges that still have to be addressed.
-Yet, adoption predictions are through the roof, with the rider that as extraordinary as serverless may be it may just not be appropriate for every use case.
+Today, serverless is the hottest cloud computing trend, with Microsoft's CEO declaring it the core of the future of distributed computing.
+But serverless is still a nascent technology and its promises of cost transparency, agility, and productivity being counterbalanced by several significant challenges still have to be addressed.
+Although it may not be appropriate in every use case, serverless adoption predictions are through the roof.
+Your specific use cases may or may not benefit from serverless and you should evaluate them on a case-by-case basis.